HenryBiko/HenryBiko/README.md

 ### Hi there I am [Henry](https://www.linkedin.com/in/henrybiko/) 👋
 ![Alt Text](https://media.giphy.com/media/n6mEMqAuYOQ8l8qcEE/giphy.gif)<br><br>
-I am  a Data Scientist and Machine Learning Engineer with a degree in Computational Science from Minerva University: Concentrations(Artificial Intelligence, Applied Problem Solving & Data Science and Statistics)

-I enjoy bridging the gap between analytics and decision-making — combining my technical knowledge and passion for solving problems and identifying patterns within data.
-For the past four years, I have traveled the world with my school working on different projects such as time series predicting carbon emission by 2030, cloth image classification with TensorFlow, simulation of physical systems, sentiment-analysis with Natural Language processing.

-I also relish the challenge of engaging with projects that require me to work outside my comfort zone and knowledge set, as I continue to learn new languages and development techniques
+I am a Data Scientist and Machine Learning Engineer with a background in AI, data science, and applied problem solving.
+At Google, I built automated SQL systems that recovered over $500K in subscription revenue and developed dashboards that improved executive decision-making.
+At Twin Health, I increased customer retention by 25 percent and boosted conversion rates by 15 percent through A/B testing and predictive analytics.
+At Salesforce, my Tableau dashboards helped improve feature adoption by 12 percent and reduce user churn.
+My experience also includes forecasting carbon emissions, image classification, and sentiment analysis.
+I bring strong skills in Python, SQL, and tools like Tableau, Looker Studio, and PLX Dashboards to turn complex data into clear and actionable insights that drive business growth.

 ## Current Position & Projects
 **Data Analyst |[Arkobi](https://akorbi.com/)| Client -> [Google](https://goo.gle/3m1IN7m)**
 <br>
-* Collaborated with stakeholders and cross functional teams to design and build a youtube measurement program (YTMP) revenue dashboard and pipeline that cuts projected time for analysis and displays revenue growth performance across markets and 10+ other key metrics that enhance executive visibility to business operations
+* Collaborated with stakeholders and cross-functional teams to design and build a YouTube measurement program (YTMP) revenue dashboard and pipeline that cuts projected time for analysis and displays revenue growth performance across markets and 10+ other key metrics that enhance executive visibility to business operations
-* Identified new growth opportunities across the youtube measurement program using financial and behavioral analysis, enabling the marketing team to target their customers better.
+* Identified new growth opportunities across the YouTube measurement program using financial and behavioral analysis, enabling the marketing team to target their customers better.

 ## Former Position & Projects